microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/conditionalaccessallexternaltenants.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Inherits from [conditionalAccessExternalTenants](conditonalaccessexternaltenants.md) resource.
-Represents external tenants in the policy scope.
+Inherits from [conditionalAccessExternalTenants](conditionalaccessexternaltenants.md) resource.
+Represents all external tenants in the policy scope.

 ## Properties